mahdifrmz/rust-analyzer-notes/notes/main_loop_04.md

 * `Vfs` the virtual filesystem
 * `AnalysisHost` the analysis data
 * `TaskPool` the thread pool for concurrency
-* `ReqQueue` maintains the incomming and outgoing lsp messages
+* `ReqQueue` maintains the incomming and outgoing LSP messages

 * `memdoc` property, which keeps content of the files whose changes are not saved to the disk, and are handled by the editor
 * `loader` property, which is a handle to the [vfs loader](vfs_02.md)